Cognitive-AI-Systems/MAPF-GPT/README.md

 ## Running an example

 To test the work of MAPF-GPT, you can simply run the `example.py` script.
 You can adjust the parameters, such as the number of agents or the name of the map.
-You can also switch between MAPF-GPT-2M and MAPF-GPT-6M.
+You can also switch between MAPF-GPT-2M, MAPF-GPT-6M and MAPF-GPT-85M models.

 ```
 python3 example.py